syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 //Open a PowerPoint presentation.
 IPresentation pptxDoc = Presentation.Open("Header.pptx");
-//Get the note slide from the presenatation.
+//Get the note slide from the presentation.
 INotesSlide noteSlide = pptxDoc.Slides[0].NotesSlide;
-//Modify the existing content of header. noteSlide.HeadersFooters.Header.Text = "Header content is modified";
+//Modify the existing content of the header. noteSlide.HeadersFooters.Header.Text = "Header content is modified";
-//Create new memory stream to save Presentation MemoryStream stream = new MemoryStream();
+//Create a new memory stream to save the Presentation MemoryStream stream = new MemoryStream();
-//Save Presentation in stream format. pptxDoc.Save(stream);
+//Save the Presentation in stream format. pptxDoc.Save(stream);
 //Close the presentation.
 pptxDoc.Close();
 stream.Position = 0;

-//The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
-Refer to the Presentation/Xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+//The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
+Refer the Presentation/Xamarin section for the respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
     Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Sample.pptx", "application/vnd.openxmlformats-officedocument.presentationml.presentation", stream);
 else